 #5.
 Koh Trong

 Undoubtedly one of the prettiest places in Cambodia.
 It’s not technically on the coast, but Koh Trong is a beautiful, quiet and very, very rural sandbar in Northern Cambodia.
-For 8 months of the year it is surrounded by white sandy beaches – before the green season sets in.
+For eight months of the year it is surrounded by white, sandy, sunny beaches – before the rains come and the green season sets in.